KushxKalsi/Web-Scraping-Python-Script/README.md

 ```
 ### 3. If Script is not working
 - ✅Make sure that from which site you are copying blogs may not have blocked the use of API on their website.
-- ✅Check URL, USERNAME and PASSWORD are correct or not.
+- ✅Check URL is correct or not.
 - ✅For any other Reason use ChatGPT

 ---